gjbex/Fortran-MOOC/docs/pointers.md

 entire life time.
 It is for instance possible that  the data the pointer is to be associated with has not been created yet.

-You can test whether a pointer has been associated with target using the intrinsic function `associated`.
+You can test whether a pointer has been associated with a target using the intrinsic function `associated`.
 It can be called with either a single or with two arguments.
 Consider the following code fragment.